david-camba/LifeTree/README.md

 To demonstrate its capabilities in a real-world scenario, LifeTree has been the foundation for building a **multi-step order configurator with business rules**.
 This demo is not an isolated piece; it is integrated into an end-to-end application that processes real business logic on the server.
 > <a href="https://david.camba.com/guest-access?redirect=LifeTree&lang=en" target="_blank" rel="noopener noreferrer">➡️ See the Live Demo</a> *(Deployed with Docker on Google Cloud)*

 If you want to explore the code, you can run the example implementation (`/order-configurator-example`).
-The application is served by my **custom-built N-Tier backend framework**.
+The application is served by my **custom-built nTier backend framework**.
 You will need to clone the entire ecosystem from its repository.
-> <a href="https://github.com/david-camba/N-tier-architecture" target="_blank" rel="noopener noreferrer">➡️ Clone the FullStack Ecosystem</a>
+> <a href="https://github.com/david-camba/nTier" target="_blank" rel="noopener noreferrer">➡️ Clone the FullStack Ecosystem</a>

 ### ⚡️ Core Capabilities of LifeTree